The Scatty Mum

 • Carrots - Carrots are a really versatile and affordable vegetable, packed full of vitamin A. They are a staple food in most households and are what gives the mash that gorgeous orange tone.

-• Dairy Free Butter - I always use Flora Plant Butter, but any dairy free spread will work.
+• Dairy Free Butter - I always use Flora Plant Butter, as I find the taste as close to butter as can be,but any dairy-free spread will work.

 • Nutmeg - I have used ground nutmeg for ease, but you can also grate a little fresh nutmeg into the mash.
-Go easy though as fresh nutmeg has a much stronger flavour so you may only need half the amount.
+Go easy though, as fresh nutmeg has a much stronger flavour so you will only need half as much of fresh nutmeg.

 • Salt & Pepper - Season to taste.
 If you are cooking for small children skip this and just season your own when eating.